Shanshan7/UniMOT/README.md

 # UniMOT
-A framework to do MOT
+A framework to do MOT.